 Kubernetes Local Scanner

 The local scanner supports managed Kubernetes clusters that are not accessible to InsightCloudSec and any self-managed Kubernetes clusters.
 When configured to provide access to each specific cluster, self-managed clusters will be harvested and assessed automatically through the local scanner after they are successfully added to InsightCloudSec.
+The local scanner is deployed using kubectl & helm for each individual Kubernetes cluster you want to monitor.

 • Self-managed clusters need to be configured to provide access to each specific cluster and will be harvested and assessed automatically through the local scanner after they are successfully onboarded to InsightCloudSec.

-• For managed clusters, when using a local scanner an account is created automatically and clusters that cannot be accessed will be marked with an error and placed into the harvesting "Paused" state.
+• For managed clusters, when using a local scanner an account is created automatically and clusters that cannot be accessed will be marked with an error and placed into the harvesting Paused state.

 • When installing a local scanner for managed clusters, special care should be given to assigning the cluster ID.

-• To migrate between scanners refer to the instructions on the Clusters Account Setup & Management page.
+• To migrate between scanners, refer to the instructions on the Clusters Account Setup & Management page.

-Before using Kubernetes Security Guardrails feature you will need to verify that your local machine is set up with helm and kubectl.
+Before using the Kubernetes Local Scanner, you will need to verify that your local machine is set up with helm and kubectl.
+To do this you can run the helm and kubectl commands (individually) to set the correct context against your Kubernetes cluster.

-Setup for kubectl
+Setup kubectl

 If you do not have an existing kubectl setup refer to the following in order to connect to your Kubernetes cluster:

-Setup for Helm
+Setup Helm

 If you do not have an existing Helm install setup refer to the following in order to connect your Kubernetes cluster: